Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

     In the beginning i wasn't sure what, how or where to start: since code it self was so overwelming and still for me so hard to be abe to produce purly somehting on my own.

-    after retrying for 2 time the same taks, i decided to go with mini project = and folowing step by step, changing only stayling of it. the main core is the same as in mini project|Puting It All Togheter.
+    after retrying for 2 time the same taks, i decided to go with mini project, and folowing step by step, changing only stayling of it. the main core is the same as in mini project - Puting It All Togheter.

     So since my entire reason to start doing coding was to be able to start doing in game   development or application development, i understand know that i need allot of practice in order to master all of the
     interactions: JavaScript, Python+Flask, MongoDB, Heroku + CRUD functionality.

 **But since this is my first MS3**, and it way more complicated and needs way more focus i needed a model
-    that i can follow and understand, so thats way i decided to go with mini project|Puting It All Togheter as example.
+    that i can follow and understand, so thats way i decided to go with mini project 'Puting It All Togheter' as example.

     I try my best to not use same names as the source of my code, so by doing that i hope i avoid at least